speedyleion/speedyleion.github.io/_posts/2023-12-08-reproducible-rust-builds.markdown

 [bindgen][bindgen] to generate the rust interface from the C headers.
 We also derived `Serialize` and `Deserialize` from serde on some of the `foo-sys` types.

-Again latching on to the `serde` functions in the `elf_diff` output, I decided to use [cargo-expand][cargo-expand] on `foo-sys`. `cargo-expand` will take rust files and expand all of the macros in those files.
+Again latching on to the changed `serde` implementations in the `elf_diff` output, I decided to use [cargo-expand][cargo-expand] on `foo-sys`.
+`cargo-expand` will take rust files and expand all of the macros in those files.
 This is similar to looking at C's pre-processed output.
 I was hoping to see a giant on/off switch in the wrong position in the output, but nothing stood out to me.
 I ran it twice and compared the output, it was the same each time.

 I realized that the `foo` crate is really the one used by the clients and it hides the `foo-sys` crate from them.
 So I also ran `cargo-expand` on it.
 Again